 Wendy Bagdi-Durrua is one of Square One Prep’s Career Narrative Experts.
 She brings to Square One clients her passion for coaching and mentoring, helping others develop personally and professionally to achieve their goals

-With corporate experience across finance and audit, customer experience and marketing strategy, client relationship management, investor relations, business development, program development and project management, Wendy offers a broad perspective to her clients.
+With corporate experience across finance and audit, marketing and customer experience strategy, client relationship management, investor relations, business development and program management, Wendy offers a broad perspective to her clients.
 In addition to working for American Express, General Motors and PwC, Wendy has worked with non-profit organizations and small businesses.
 Leveraging her expertise transitioning across organizations, industries and disciplines, Wendy guides her clients to define their professional journey and vision in order to communicate their story in a thoughtful, authentic and credible way.

-When not coaching, advising or taking classes for her own development, Wendy enjoys entertaining, travel and outdoor adventures with her husband, family and friends.
+When not coaching, advising or taking classes for her own development, Wendy enjoys entertaining, travel and outdoor adventures and spending time with her husband, family and friends.

 With a B.S. in Civil Engineering and an M.E. in Coastal & Oceanographic Engineering, both from the University of Florida, Luis spent 10 years managing large scale projects in the heavy civil and marine construction industry prior to earning his MBA from Berkeley-Haas and receiving his certification in Advanced Leadership and Coaching from the Berkeley-Haas Center for Executive Education.
 He was a lecturer of Leadership Communications at the UC Berkeley-Haas School of Business from 2014-2017 and today runs his own executive coaching firm.